caa-datadragons/caa-bid/README.md

 The group further respects the CAA’s rules which govern Special interest groups as detailed here: http://caa-international.org/special-interest-groups/.

-# Former related Activities at CAA
+# Related Activities at CAA

 * Session on Ontologies at CAA Paris 2014 (S07 Ontologies and standards for improving interoperability of archaeological data: from models towards practical experiences in various contexts)
 * Session on Linked Data at CAA Siena 2015 (S2D Linked Data: From interoperable to interoperating)